top of page

 Median Price: ~$420,000

-Why consider it: Located in the heart of the Monash employment and education cluster.
-It’s a magnet for engineers, researchers, and tech professionals.
+Why consider it: Located in the heart of the Monash employment and education cluster, it’s a magnet for engineers, researchers, and tech professionals.
 Vacancy rates here often sit below 1%, ensuring consistent income.

 Why avoid it: It lacks the "lifestyle" vibe of the inner north or south.
 It’s functional and industrial, which might limit its appeal to the wider owner-occupier market when you eventually want to sell.